-It’s funny how this whole 3rd Person vs. 1st Person debate can give novel writing beginners such problems.
+It’s funny how the 3rd person vs. 1st person question gives novel writers such problems.

-The chances are that you could write two versions of a novel – one in 3rd person point of view, the other in 1st – and both would turn out fine.
+Chances are, you could write two versions of a novel, one in 3rd person point of view and the other in 1st, and both would turn out fine.
 They’d just be different.

-And the beauty of fiction writing is that you can always change your mind.
+Oh, and the beauty of point of view in novel writing is that you can always change your mind.

 The purpose of this summary article is to help you make up your mind once and for all.

 Rather than merely running though the arguments again, I’ll get down off the fence and make a clear recommendation…